MichaelJames8847/DigitalDungeon/README.md

     Submit Game Requests: Suggest new games to be added to the database and track their approval status.
     Update Preferences: Modify your gaming preferences to get fresh and tailored game suggestions.
     Admin Features: Admins can view user details, promote/demote users, and approve/deny game addition requests.
-    Notifications: Receive notifications as an admin for user suggestions and approve/deny them.

 Target Audience